jackocnr/intl-tel-input/README.md

 **separateDialCode**
 Type: `Boolean` Default: `false`
-Display the selected country dial code next to the input, so it looks like it's part of the typed number (but it is uneditable).
-When this option is enabled, typing a plus in the telephone input will open the country dropdown and enter the plus in the search input instead, forcing the user to select a country from the list rather than typing their dial code in the telephone input.
-For this reason, `allowDropdown` is forced to `true`.
+Display the selected country's international dial code next to the input, so it looks like it's part of the typed number.
+Since the user cannot edit the displayed dial code, they may try to type a new one - in this case, to avoid having two dial codes next to each other, we automatically open the country dropdown and put the new dial code in the search input instead.
+So if they type +54 for Argentina, then that country will be selected in the dropdown and they can simply press Enter to select it, updating the displayed dial code.
+For this reason, we force `allowDropdown` to `true`.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--separatedialcode) (using the React component).

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/separate-dial-code4.png" width="267px" height="51px" alt="Separate Dial Code">

 **strictMode**
 Type: `Boolean` Default: `false`
 As the user types in the input, ignore any irrelevant characters.
-Basically, the user can only enter numeric characters, and an optional plus at the beginning.
+The user can only enter numeric characters and an optional plus at the beginning.
 Cap the length at the maximum valid number length (this respects `validationNumberType`).
 Requires the [utils script to be loaded](#loading-the-utilities-script).
 [See example](https://intl-tel-input.com/examples/strict-mode.html).

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`